ngi-nix/summer-of-nix/README.md

 ## How to prepare

-If you need help with preparation, ask for help [here](TODO)  anything, feel free to message me.
-Please arrive prepared at your first session.

 1. Read http://remotemobprogramming.org/.
 1. Make a test [Jitsi Meet](https://meet.jit.si/) call with a friend and use it to test video, audio and entire screen sharing.